 There are different types of PrimaLoft Insulation.
 North Face developed its ThermoBall insulation in partnership with the PrimaLoft company, while Patagonia’s jacket uses PrimaLoft’s proprietary Gold Eco insulation—the company’s highest performing product.

-Each natural down jacket is rated according to their loftiness.
+Each natural down jacket is rated according to its loftiness.
 This is called fill power.
 The higher the fill power, the more insulating ability the down has.

 Quality down insulation has a fill power rating of at least 500.
 In terms of performance, ThermoBall synthetic insulation is equivalent to a 600-fill-power goose down.
 PrimaLoft Gold Eco, on the other hand, is comparable to 550-fill-power down.